jags111/elimination-nodes/README.md

 ## Purposes

-- Allow for fast testing/debugging of custom nodes without requiring you to constantly relaunch comfy process or suffer from inconsitencies with the comfy webview's grid's state not updating properly between tests
+- Allow for fast testing/debugging of custom nodes without requiring you to constantly relaunch comfy process or suffer from inconsistencies with the comfy webview's grid's state not updating the way you expect between tests
 - Work with `unittest`
 - Compare speed/efficiency of different methods
-- Auto-generate permutations for full branch coverage of a custom node's processes, assuming the node is primarily manipulating image tensors
+- Auto-generate permutations for full branch coverage of a custom node's processes
-  - E.g., if a node takes two images, generate all permutations of image size comparisons (e.g., img1 width > img2 width, img1 height < img2 height, img1 width < img2 width and img1 height > img2 height, etc.)
+  - For IMAGE inputs, generate all permutations of image size comparisons (e.g., case 1: img1 width > img2 width and img1 height > img2 height, case 2: img1 width < img2 width and img1 height < img2 height,...)
+  - For IMAGE inputs, generate all permutations of tensor formats (e.g., test with CHW, HWC, BCHW, HW, etc.)
+  - For Number inputs, generate all permutations of number comparisons (e.g., case 1: num1 > num2, case 2: num1 < num2,...)
+  - For Selection inputs, generate all permutations of selection choices
+  - etc...
-- Auto-generate Edge cases
+- Optionally, auto-generate Edge cases to fill out coverage until a threshold is hit
   - Prime numbers
   - Bounds (0 or 1)
   - Uncommon file formats
-  - Different tensor formats (CHW, HWC, HW)
-  - Tensors with and without batch dimensions
 - Help identify issues with mismatched tensor shapes/sizes/formats more easily
 - Organize and display test results, particularly results that involve generated/modified images
   - In a nice bootstrap webview that highlights all the important information about each test case